G-2004/SWDV-Java_Project/Project_110_CurVer/README.md

 Rewrote code for addAfter to a state so that it works so long as it is not the party head being moved.

 the * symbol is now used in README file to denote a new entry. this is so new entries can be found with ctrl+f more easily.
 (Major entries will now have 2 * symbols)

+Added a method to character that allows other methods and classes to find what is in characterNode linked list slot X and return it.

+* 11/13/2025

+Combat can now gather all combatants and sort them by speed.
 ##########################################################################
 FUTURE PLANS